afni/afni_doc/background_install/install_admins/index.rst

 *******************************************

-These instructions are for those using administered systems (but not *NIH-administered* systems, since there are specific instructions for those in the main installation pages listed :ref:`here
+These instructions are for those using administered systems (but not *NIMH-administered* systems, since there are specific instructions for those in the main installation pages listed :ref:`here
 <install_page>`).
 Included are instructions divided into sections for: